profjsb/deepCR/docs/tutorial_train.rst

 typically includes bad pixels and saturations, or any other artifact falsely included in ``mask``

 sky: (optional) np.ndarray (N,) Array containing sky background level for each image chunks.

+**Type 2: store each image/mask individually**

+image: list.
+List containing complete paths to input images stored in *.npy of shape (W, W)

+mask: list.
+List containing complete paths to cosmic rays stored in *.npy of shape (2, W, W). mask[0] is cr image and mask[1] is cr mask.

 .. code-block:: python